 Big South Conference Hall of Fame

-Nominations for the Hall of Fame will be made by current member institutions and the League Commissioner.
+Nominations for the Hall of Fame are made by current member institutions and the League Commissioner.
 The Hall of Fame committee, made up of a representative from each member institution, will then select the class from the submitted nominations.
 Student-athletes who have graduated from a Big South institution and are 10 years removed from that institution are eligible for induction.
 Administrators, coaches and other non-student-athletes who have ended their association with the Conference are also eligible.
 Significant contributors to the Conference are eligible whether or not their association with the League has ended.

 2003 BIG SOUTH HALL OF FAME CLASS - INAUGURAL CLASS (11)